vanbreugel-lab/checkerboard_calib_for_braid_with_pylon_camera/README.md

 ## Run pylon_camera and ROS checkerboard for each camera

 To make this easy you can use the `.yaml` and `.launch` files in the `pylon_checker_launch` directory.
-1. Edit `checkerboard_cal_config.yaml` so that the `device_user_id` matches the device id of the camera that you want to calibrate.
+1. Edit `checkerboard_cal_config.yaml` so that the `device_user_id` matches the device id o/f the camera that you want to calibrate.
 See screen shot below.
 2. If needed, edit `checkerboard_cal_config.yaml` so that the `exposure` gives you a good checkerboard image
 3. Run the launch file: `roslaunch checker_board_cal.launch`. *NOTE*: you may need to edito the launch file to ensure that the number of checkers and size is correct!
 This launch file is hard coded for our checkerboard calibrator.
 4. Move the checkerboard around until the user interface shows green lines for x, y, and skew (and is possible size, but that does not always happen).
 Once you have enough data the calibrate button will be green.
 See screen shot below.